Thursday, January 27, 2011

 Mohindru, Sameer, 2011.
 Food-price rise puts focus on speculators.
 The Wall Street Journal, Jan.
 26.

-"Parsing out the impact of speculators can be difficult."
+However, the article goes on to state that "Parsing out the impact of speculators can be difficult."

 I stand with this opinion, and the following statement: